mei-desofs/desofs2024_M1D_2/docs/AbuseCasesTestPlanning/ThreatModeling.md

 The OAuth2 was Keycloak, an open-source identity and access management solution that provides a secure and scalable authentication and authorization service.
 Keycloak supports various authentication mechanisms, including username/password, social login, and multi-factor authentication.
 It also provides role-based access control and fine-grained authorization policies to secure the application's resources.

 In Keycloak we managed to communicate with the MySQL database that was used to store the other entities of the application.
-For the login process we put and MFA in order to enter the application in order to harder to authenticate to a user.
+For the login process we put a MFA in order to enter the application in order to harder to authenticate to a user.
 ![MFAInKeyCloak.png](../images/MFAInKeyCloak.png)
 <p align="center">MFA in Keycloak</p>